How Cairo Went From A Booming Steamboat Hub To A Ghost Town On The Mississippi River

 Special Collections and University Archives, University of Massachusetts Amherst LibrariesA civil rights demonstration in Cairo, Illinois.
 1962.

-Hattie Kendrick, one of the plaintiffs, later recalled the demeaning way Marshall was treated by the defense attorney.
+Hattie Kendrick, one of the plaintiffs, later recalled the demeaning way the defense attorney treated Marshall.

 "Thurgood and this other attorney were being called 'boys' by the defense attorney," she said, according to the Cairo Association Of Teachers.

 In 1952, further efforts were made to integrate Cairo's schools.
 But though the Supreme Court case Brown v.
-Board of Education ruled that segregation in public schools was unconstitutional in 1954, Cairo's had segregated schools for Black students until 1967.
+Board of Education ruled that segregation in public schools was unconstitutional in 1954, Cairo didn't integrate its schools until 1967.

 Indeed, the town remained stubbornly segregated.
-Instead of hiring Black residents in the 1960s, businesses in Cairo instead brought in white employees from neighboring states like Kentucky and Missouri.
-When Black residents protested against the city's segregated public swimming, it became a private "club" to keep them out.
-And when that didn't work, the city shut it down and filled the pool with concrete.
+Instead of hiring Black residents in the 1960s, businesses in Cairo brought in white employees from neighboring states like Kentucky and Missouri.
+When Black citizens protested against the city's segregated public swimming pool, it became a private "club" to keep them out.
+And when that didn't work, the city shut it down and filled it in with concrete.

 Cairo's racist policies even attracted the attention of the state government.
-When banks in the city refused to hire Black residents, the state threatened to withdraw its financial support.
+When banks in the city refused to hire Black employees, the state threatened to withdraw its financial support.

 Boarded Up Buildings In 2020